 In recent years I've expanded my research to consider the great changes of the high middle ages as a whole, in both religious and secular cultures, producing The Oxford English Literary History vol. 1.
 1000-1350: Conquest and Transformation (Oxford University Press, 2017).

-I am one of the editors of New Medieval Literatures: NML 20 was published in April 2020, and we're accepting submissions for NML 21 and on to 22.
+I am one of the editors of New Medieval Literatures: NML 21 was published in March 2021, NML 22 is now in production, and we're accepting submissions for NML 23.

-Recent articles (see also the Symplectic-linked list of publications to the right):
+Select articles and book chapters (see also the Symplectic-linked list of publications to the right):

 - 'The Originality of the Orrmulum', Early Middle English 1.1 (2019), 35-54.